Colchicum autumnale

-Colchicum autumnale, commonly known as autumn crocus, meadow saffron, or naked ladies, is a toxic autumn-blooming flowering plant that resembles the true crocuses, but is a member of the plant family Colchicaceae, unlike the true crocuses, which belong to the family Iridaceae.
-The name "naked ladies" is because the flowers emerge from the ground long before the leaves appear.
+Colchicum autumnale, commonly known as autumn crocus, meadow saffron, naked boys or naked ladies, is a toxic autumn-blooming flowering plant that resembles the true crocuses, but is a member of the plant family Colchicaceae, unlike the true crocuses, which belong to the family Iridaceae.
+It is called "naked boys/ladies" because the flowers emerge from the ground long before the leaves appear.
 Despite the vernacular name of "meadow saffron", this plant is not the source of saffron, which is obtained from the saffron crocus, Crocus sativus – and that plant, too, is sometimes called "autumn crocus".

 The species is cultivated as an ornamental in temperate areas, in spite of its toxicity.
-The cultivar 'Nancy Lindsay' has gained the Royal Horticultural Society’s Award of Garden Merit.
+The cultivar 'Nancy Lindsay' has gained the Royal Horticultural Society's Award of Garden Merit.

 Description

 This herbaceous perennial has leaves up to 25 cm long.
 The flowers are solitary, 4–7 cm across, with six tepals and six stamens with orange anthers and three white styles.
 At the time of fertilisation, the ovary is below ground.